lsrprntr/space-invaders-project/README.md

 - Increasing difficulty
 - Upgrade items (if possible)

-Most of the game is done from scratch with most of the assets taken from the pygame module.
+Most of the game is done from scratch with most of the shapes drawn by the pygame module.